-Labels encourage the less informed to overlook the complexity of the combination of brain and biomedical functions.
-Inattention may seem to improve, but avoidance and procrastination, (more directly associated with brain function) may nevertheless remain off the treatment radar – now diagnostically considered as Avoidant Personality Disorders[!].
+Labels encourage those less informed to systematically overlook the complexity of the combination of brain and biomedical functions.
+Inattention may seem to improve, but avoidance and procrastination, (more directly associated with brain function) may nevertheless remain off the treatment radar – now diagnostically considered as Avoidant Personality Disorders.

-Measurements that address deeper medical imbalances, such as genetic metabolic imbalances or specific medication duration of effectiveness [DOE], provide valuable information for both physicians and patients – and ultimately minimize inaccurate medication practices.
+Measurements that address more profound, more useful medical imbalances such as genetic metabolic imbalances or specific medication duration of effectiveness , provide valuable information for both physicians and patients – and ultimately minimize inaccurate medication practices.

 3. Cognition — The Essential “ADHD” Problem – Is Overlooked and Denied as Significant

 Balanced cognition – reacting appropriately to make timely adjustments to ever-changing Reality – distinguishes the human thinking process from that of cows, cats, and even well-trained hunting dogs.